objectionary/lints/src/main/resources/org/eolang/motives/comments/ascii-only.md

-# ASCII-Only Characters in Comment
+# ASCII-Only characters in comment

 All comments must include only ASCII characters.